Reflection groups and cones of sums of squares: Introduction

-Building on these general results we study the cone of even symmetric (i.e., $B_n$-invariant) forms of degree 8 in more detail in section \ref{sec:even}.
-In Theorem \ref{Thm:DualEvenSymOct} we obtain an explicit description of the dual cone of even symmetric octics, which we can use to we revisit the remarkable finding of Harris, which follow immediately from our description.
+Building on these general results, we study the cone of even symmetric (i.e., $B_n$-invariant) forms of degree 8 in more detail in section \ref{sec:even}.
+In Theorem \ref{Thm:DualEvenSymOct} we obtain an explicit description of the dual cone of even symmetric octics, which we can use to revisit the remarkable findings of Harris, which follow immediately from our description.
 Furthermore, we provide a complete description of the cone of even symmetric quartic sums of squares for all number of variables in Theorem \ref{thm:EvenSymSOSOctics}.
-Following our discussion of even symetric forms we turn to forms that are $D_n$-invariant in subsection \ref{secdn}.
-We first show that Harris' remarkable equality for even symmetric ternary quartics remains valid for forms invariant by the slightly smaller group $D_3$ (see Theorem \ref{thm:harrisd3}).
-We then examine the dual cone of $D_4$ invariant quartic sums of squares in Theorem \ref{thm:D4simplicialCone}, which turns out to be simpllicial.
-Similarly to our approach in the even-symmetric case this yields in particular that every $D_4$-invariant quarternary quartic non-negative form is a sum of squares.
-These results allow us to conclude complete charaterization of the cases in which for $D_n$ invariant forms we have an equality between the cones of sums of squares and non-negative forms (see Theorem \ref{thm:chardn}).
-To conclude our considerations we highlight some connections to non-negativity testing of forms with the help of semi-definite programming in the last subsection.
-Although it follows from recent works of Scheiderer \cite{scheiderer} the cone of non-negative forms in general is not a so called spectrahedral shadow, i.e., it can in general not be represented by projections of feasibility sets of semi-definite programming, we can observe here that additionally to the cases where the cone of invariant sums of squares coincides with the corresponding cone of sums of squares, there are cases where we can represent the cone of non-negative forms by LMIs.
+Following our discussion of even symmetric forms, we turn to forms that are $D_n$-invariant in subsection \ref{secdn}.
+We first show that Harris' remarkable equality for even symmetric ternary quartics remains valid for forms invariant under the slightly smaller group $D_3$ (see Theorem \ref{thm:harrisd3}).
+We then examine the dual cone of $D_4$ invariant quartic sums of squares in Theorem \ref{thm:D4simplicialCone}, which turns out to be simplicial.
+Similarly to our approach in the even-symmetric case, this yields in particular that every $D_4$-invariant quarternary quartic non-negative form is a sum of squares.
+These results allow to completely characterize the cases in which for $D_n$ invariant forms we have an equality between the cones of sums of squares and non-negative forms (see Theorem \ref{thm:chardn}).
+To conclude our considerations, we highlight some connections to non-negativity testing of forms with the help of semidefinite programming in the last subsection.
+It follows from recent works of Scheiderer \cite{scheiderer} that the cone of non-negative forms in general is not a so called spectrahedral shadow, i.e., it can in general not be represented by projections of feasibility sets of semidefinite programming.
+In contrast to this result, we observe that additionally to the cases where the cone of invariant sums of squares coincides with the corresponding cone of non-negatives, there are cases where we can represent the cone of non-negative forms by linear matrix inequalities.

-We remark that parts of the results presented here are also included in the Master thesis \cite{mastersthesis} written by the first author at Universit\"at Wien under the supervision of the second author.